nam-chu/the-effects-of-peer-advising/roughdraft.md

   1) Service Strategy: Student Support Program (SSP)
   2) Incentive Stategy: Student Fellowship Program (SFP)
   3) Both: SFSP (Student Fellowship and Student Program)
+- students in the treatment group were randomly assigned and asked to sign-up for one of the three services.
+They were presumably not told beforehand which one.
+    - SSP: 55%, SFP: 87%, SFSP: 79%

+### Service Strategy: SSP
 -